FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 - Tempo - Player's Passive Ether-gain and permittable Vent-gauge.
 - Ether - Player's 'Magic' gauge for Mantra-usage; regens outside of combat.
 - Sanity - Semi-permanent Psychological damage; max damage explodes the Player's head and instantly sends them into The Depths.
+- Knowledge - Wisdom gained throughout a player's life, turned into currency, and can be used as payment for certain beings, interactions, or objects.

+Race - Players get to pick from a select number of races from the following which provide benefits to their core-stats (Race info is purely subjective, and colours can be different if you wish; can also create your own subraces if you'd prefer to be more animalistic):
+- Capra - Descendants of goats with goat-like horns, eyes, and goat-shaped skull masks, usually with green, bluish, or reddish skin. **+3 Intelligence, +2 Willpower.
+Capras come with 1 of 3 marks that do the following:**
+	- Mark of Ku (Red) - Create a 15ft healing pulse that heals all creatures within its radius by 15% of their total max HP (15% of all Creatures' Max HP as healing).
+Must be activated at a Campfire.
+	- Mark of Nemit (Green) - Creates a 15ft Aura that increases the stats gained from eating/drinking food by 50%.
+Doesn't require a Campfire to activate.
+	- Mark of Jurik (Blue) - Create a 15ft Aura that increases Sanity by +15 per-hour.
+Doesn't require a Campfire to activate.
+- Ganymede - A snail race that wears a large fancy wizards hat and sports a shall on their lower back (no, they can't hide or rest in it), with navy, gray, green, brown, or purple skin. **+3 Willpower, +2 Intelligence, Insanity-gain from The Depths is reduced from 25 to 5, and Knowledge-requirements for Deep Shrines have been reduced from 5 to 1.**
+- Tiran - A bird-looking race with brown, pale, or dark blue skin. **+3 Agility, +2 Willpower, takes 25% less fall damage, and comes with a and can craft a Feathered Glider that falls slower than any other form of glider or gliding ability.**
+- Chrysid - A moth-looking race without wings, and white, brown, grey, or green skin. **+3 Charisma, +2 Agility, releases Mothwing Dust that coats a creature's skin, revealing them to the Chrysid their position by highlighting them to their sight, whilst for others they let off a glow with the scales on them that last until the end of combat.**
+- Felinor - A cat-like race that equally acts the same way but with the intelligence of a human, with pale-grey, black, beige, or light skin. **+3 Agility, +2 Charisma, gains 1.25x modifier when climbing/scaling walls; 1.5x when it's a wooden surface, increase Stealth bonuses by 25%.**
+- Khan - Monkey-like race with pale skin. **+3 Strength, +2 Agility, can wield any weapon with 3 less Stat and Proficiency points than other races; Power still applies.**
+- Vesperian - A beetle-like race with organically grown masks, and brown, green, or murky green skin. **+3 Fortitude,+2 Willpower, gain a natural armour with 10 Armour HP that siphons 1 HPs worth of damage from any attack received; it heals 1 Armour HP per 30 minutes of rest taken at a Campfire or True Rest..**
+- Gremor - A deer-like race with green, blue, or brown skin and horns. **+3 Fortitude, +2 Strength, always knows the direction of True East, reduces hunger-rate by -5 per interval, and if blind (blindfold or actual blindness) reduce the penalty of perception attempts by 25%.**
+- Canor - A dog-featured face with lion-like aspects, pale brown, dark brown, or dark green skin. **+3 Strength, +2 Charisma, and allies take less damage from you whilst dealing less damage to you by 50%.**
+- Adret - A non-animal race with blue skin and markings on their face, theorised to have from The Waves. **+3 Charisma, +2 Willpower; gains +3 additional unstated EXP at every Power after Power 1, with every Power after giving an additional +3 unstated EXP.**
+- Celtor - Racoon-like humanoids with markings over their eyes and pale brown green skin. **+3 Charisma, +2 intelligence, owned ships have +20% HP, ships move 20% faster and more efficiently diagonally than other species, and all purchasable ships come at a 20% discount at a Shipwright.**
+- Etrean - Serpent people with sharp eyes and scaly features, and pale skin. **+1 HP, +3 Intelligence, +2 Agility, status effects (good or bad) are reduced in effect and duration by 20%, and take half damage from acid rain.**
+- Lightborn - Possibly the fragments of the gods above; hybrids formed from humans and Celestials, sporting a halo above their head, around their neck, or split in 2 around both arms, with fair or white skin. **+2 Strength, Fortitude, Agility, Intelligence, Willpower, +5 to any Core Stat for free after Core Stat point allocation.** ***Recommended only 1 per-group, or none at all; subject to DM discretion.***
+- Heliodar (Subrace) - A Phoenix-like race, with obvious bird-like features like a Tiran but with orange skin. **+3 Strength, Fortitude, +2 Agility, Intelligence, and the ability to manifest wings upon their back and use it for gliding or temporary flight, capable of travelling 120ft per-Power in any direction with flight or gliding without flight; does not negate or reduce fall damage.** ***Recommended only 1 per-group, or none at all; subject to DM discretion.***
+- Drakkard - A dragon-like race with brown, blue, green, or purple skin. **+2 Agility, Fortitude, gains a white aura that can be chosen to be emitted whilst reducing hunger rates by -20, thirst-rate by -30, increases EXP-gain by 1.5x, and HP-Regen of 1 per-hour.**
+- Auroran (Subrace) - An unknown unique variant of Gremor with white skin and horns with blue tips. **+3 Fortitude, +2 Strength, always knows the direction of True South, reduces hunger-rate by -10 per interval, and if blind (blindfold or actual blindness) reduce the penalty of perception attempts by half.**
+- Aberrant Capra (Subrace) - Variant race with grey skin born while stuck in the Depths, affected during the fetus stage, and usually expected to be dead before they reach adulthood. **+3 Intelligence, +2 Willpower, can heal a single ally's Sanity by +5 every 4 seconds while at a Campfire or has a Power of 5+.**
+- Primal Vesperian (Subrace) - Variant race with black or brown skin and reverse-coloured mask, **+2 HP, Fortitude, Willpower, gain a natural armour with 10 Armour HP that siphons 1 HPs worth of damage from any attack received; it heals 1 Armour HP per 30 minutes of rest taken at a Campfire or True Rest.**

+Power - A track of the Level you have in the world; to start at Power 1, which is a character creation requirement, you must spend 15 points on Core Stat allocations whilst spending another 10 on a chosen Attunement or a 6/4 distribution between 2 Attunements, totalling up to 25 Spent Investment Points (+5 from Racial modifiers).

 **HP** - All players/humanoid creatures start with 10 Max HP.